Last Updated on February 23, 2021

 You don’t want to dilute the value of your product or service by offering a discount for no reason.

-Asking the customer why the price is preventing them from proceeding is a great way to uncover information that will move the process forward.
+Asking the client why the price is preventing them from proceeding is a great way to uncover information that will move the sales process forward.

-Whether that means being able to add something of value for them, or to learn about a competitor you might be competing with, or uncovering the budget they’re working with, it’s a reasonable question that can help lead to a meeting of the minds.
+Whether that means being able to add something of value that the customer needs, or to learn about a competitor brand you might be competing with, or uncovering the budget costs they’re working with, it’s a reasonable question that can help lead to a meeting of the minds when in conversation with the buyer.

-It might also suggest that you’ll never see eye-to-eye on price, and that your time would be better spent with another prospect.
+It might also suggest that you’ll never see eye-to-eye on price, and that your time would be better spent with another client.

 4. Agree, but change the terms